johestephan/xsoar_data_dumper/README.md

 * if the scripts stops during **--run** simply run the command again, the script will resume teh Download
 * If you need to start from scratch, simply delete the **DataDumper.db** and all files **INCIDENT-*.json** or drop the CouchDB database

-# Disclaimer
-This is a free script which has been tested against a small instance (1200 incidents).
-Please report bugs and issues via GitHub.
-Usage at your own risk

 # License

     Copyright 2023 by Joerg Stephan

     Licensed under the Apache License, Version 2.0 (the "License");